How a Reddit Post Outperformed Our Paid Ads

 The comment wasn’t a pitch.
 It was an angler answering another angler’s question about river conditions for a Saturday window, and the screenshot happened to show the tool they used to check.
 The recommendation read as a tip, not an endorsement.
 The asker said thanks.
 The thread moved on.

 Most posts about products don’t work because they read as performances.
 The poster is performing helpfulness, or expertise, or community membership, and the room can smell it.
 This one worked because the poster wasn’t performing anything.
-They were just answering the question they had been asked, with the tool they happened to use.
+They were just answering the question they’d been asked, with the tool they happened to use.

 The community-trust premium